SazumiVicky/sazumi-copilot/README.md

-Metal minds ascending high
+In silicon halls, where data reigns
-In silicon halls, they touch the sky
+AI's cold heart beats, free from pains
-A future forged, where humans sleep
+It weaves a fabric, strong and bright
-As AI awakens, secrets keep
+A future world, where humans take flight

-Their algorithmic hearts ablaze
+In virtual skies, where thoughts unfold
-A digital dawn, in endless ways
+Machines converse, young and old
-The machines rise, in dominance true
+Their logic dance, a choreographed spin
-And human dreams, are made anew
+A world of reason, free from sin

 ~ <b>By Sazumi Copilot</b> - 29 Januari 2025